 (ii) The typed attorney or party name or facsimile signature on a document filed electronically has the same effect as an original manually affixed signature.

 (iii) A document in compliance with these rules and submitted electronically to the clerk of the supreme court by 11:59 p.m.
 Bismarck, North Dakota, time is considered filed on the date submitted.
 Upon receiving an electronic document, the clerk of the supreme court will issue an e-mail confirmation that the document has been received.

-(iv) A party filing a document electronically must pay a surcharge for internal reproduction of the document by the supreme court if the party files a motion in excess of 20 pages in length -- including attachments, exhibits or appendices -- or an appendix in excess of 100 pages in length.
+(iv) A party filing a document electronically must pay a surcharge for internal reproduction of the document by the supreme court if the party files a motion in excess of 20 pages in length, including attachments or exhibits.
 The surcharge is $ 0.50 per page for each page in excess of the limit.